muthukavidharshini/AI-meeting-summarizer/README.md

 # 🚀 AI Meeting Intelligence System

-An advanced AI-powered web application that transforms meeting content into structured insights including summaries, action items, issues, and goals — with multilingual support, audio input, and a modern dashboard UI.
+An advanced AI-powered web application that transforms raw meeting content into structured, actionable insights including summaries, action items, issues, and goals — with multilingual support, audio input, and a modern SaaS-style dashboard.

+---

+## 🌟 Overview

+In today’s fast-paced environment, meetings generate large amounts of unstructured information.
+This system leverages AI and NLP techniques to convert that information into meaningful insights, improving productivity and decision-making.

+---

+## 🎯 Problem Statement

+* Meetings are often unstructured and hard to track
+* Important decisions and tasks get missed
+* Manual note-taking is inefficient
+* Language barriers create confusion

+---

+## 💡 Solution

+This system automatically:

+* Summarizes meeting content
+* Extracts key decisions and tasks
+* Identifies blockers and goals
+* Supports multilingual inputs
+* Provides downloadable reports

 ---